custardplanet/sub-counter/README.md

     "nick": "barkeith",
     "oauth": "oauth:asdfjkl123456",
     "subgoal": "5",
-    "message": "Thank you so much for gifting those subs!
+    "message": "Thank you {username} for gifting those subs!
 Please message a moderator to redeem your reward."
 }
 ```